graphql-js/graphene/ARCHITECTURE.md

 }
 ```

-Something similar could be achieved by using a flow plugin for babel.
+Something similar could be achieved in Flow by using a babel plugin.

 ## Nice side effects